aibrix/PrisKV/README.md

 # Valkey Benchmark

-If you want to compare the performance between HPVK and Valkey, just run the Valkey benchmark:
+If you want to compare the performance between PrisKV and Valkey, just run the Valkey benchmark:

   ```bash
   git submodule init && git submodule update